maramalshalhoub/array-practice-1/README.md

 Complete the following exercises to improve your understanding of arrays in javascript!

 #### Instructions:
-* In `main.js`, define the functions listed below and test that it works by running it against `helper.test(yourFunction(), yourExpectedValue)`.
+* In `main.js`, define the functions listed below.
 To run the test, run `node main.js` in your terminal

 #### Exercises: